xrtlab/xrtlab-site/content/authors/tiffany-d-do/_index.md

 ️ I am a Ph.D. candidate in Computer Science at the University of Central Florida, focusing on Human-Centered AI, extended reality (VR/AR), and virtual avatars.
 My research focuses on how individuals of diverse abilities and identities engage with AI and computing.
 I am dedicated to developing AI systems that value and prioritize the uniqueness of individuals, their cultures, and personalities.

-I also created this website.
+I also created this website!